 At 2:30pm on the first Sunday of every month, everyone in SF with a pug goes to Alta Plaza Park.
 Really.
 "It's basically the pug version of Woodstock."

-This GIANT-ASS sundial sculpture accurately-ish tells time (except during Daylight Savings) and it's the largest of three mega sundials in SF.
+$20 says you have no idea where the Ingleside Terraces neighborhood is (it's over by CCSF, by the way), but here's a reason you should: it's got this GIANT-ASS sundial sculpture that accurately-ish tells time (except during Daylight Savings).
+MacNiven says it's the largest of three mega sundials in SF.

 Totally not creepily, the soldiers used to bury all of their pets in this cemetery near the old barracks.
 No new additions accepted, please.